Pilgrimage: Background

 Pilgrimages frequently involve a journey or search of moral or spiritual significance.
 Typically, it is a journey to a shrine or other location of importance to a person's beliefs and faith, although sometimes it can be a metaphorical journey into someone's own beliefs.

 Many religions attach spiritual importance to particular places: the place of birth or death of founders or saints, or to the place of their "calling" or spiritual awakening, or of their connection (visual or verbal) with the divine, to locations where miracles were performed or witnessed, or locations where a deity is said to live or be "housed", or any site that is seen to have special spiritual powers.
 Such sites may be commemorated with shrines or temples that devotees are encouraged to visit for their own spiritual benefit: to be healed or have questions answered or to achieve some other spiritual benefit.

 A person who makes such a journey is called a pilgrim.
 As a common human experience, pilgrimage has been proposed as a Jungian archetype by Wallace Clift and Jean Dalby Clift.
 Some research has shown that people who engage in pilgrimage walks enjoy biological, psychological, social, and spiritual therapeutic benefits.

+People embark upon pilgrimages for a wide variety of personal reasons rather than any single motive.
+Ian Reader notes that these reasons are both spiritual and pragmatic.
+For example, while some pilgrims may seek spiritual transformation or enlightenment, others may be motivated by the desire for some sort of benefit in their own lives or on behalf of deceased kin.
+Such desires and motivations may include those to do with welfare, healing, prosperity, or purification.

 The Holy Land acts as a focal point for the pilgrimages of the Abrahamic religions of Judaism, Christianity, and Islam.
 According to a Stockholm University study in 2011, these pilgrims visit the Holy Land to touch and see physical manifestations of their faith, confirm their beliefs in the holy context with collective excitation, and connect personally to the Holy Land.